New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico Stats and Trends

-- This season, the Lobos are winless against the spread when entering a game as a favorite of 1 point or more.
+- The Lobos have yet to cover the spread this season when favored by 2 points or more.

-- New Mexico's games this year have gone over the total in two out of seven opportunities (28.6%).
+- New Mexico's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

 - The Lobos have turned the ball over 12 times this season, two more turnovers than the Rebels have forced (10).